openneuropet/outreach/BIDS_derivatives2023/derivatives_goals.md

 - provenance; resharing data
 - derivative nesting can challenging to follow both in term of metadata but also computationally
 - surface objects not well surpported
+- clarify raw vs source for scanner obtained images --> T1w with gradient non linearity correction is raw, yet this is a post-hoc correction, same thing with the UNIT image from MP2RAGE, even the phasediff image is computed post-hoc and it is stored in raw.
+The common view being whatever comes out of the scanner is raw, and this should be formalized.
+FA, ADC, MD and CBF maps for instance, because somehow from time series tend to be seen as derivative.